The King In The Manger

 ● Luke 1:26-27 . .
-In the sixth month, the angel Gabriel was sent from God unto a city of Galilee, named Nazareth, to a virgin espoused to a man whose name was Joseph, of the house of David; and the virgin's name was Mary.
+In the sixth month, the angel Gabriel was sent from God unto a city of Galilee, named Nazareth, to a maiden espoused to a man whose name was Joseph, of the house of David; and the maiden's name was Mary.

-Joseph's association with David is extremely important in matters related to theocratic royalty.
+Joseph's biological connection to David is extremely important in matters related to theocratic royalty because the right to take his throne passes down thru men.

-NOTE: Mary and Elizabeth were related by blood to Rachel's sister Leah by her two sons Levi and Judah.
+NOTE: Mary and Elizabeth were biologically related to Rachel's sister Leah by her two sons Levi and Judah.
+Elizabeth's name is equivalent to Elisheba in the Old Testament; she was Aaron's wife.
+All six of the Jews named were biologically related to Jacob, Isaac, and Abraham.

 ● Luke 1:28 . .The angel went to her and said: Greetings, you who are highly favored!